-When it comes to films and games revisiting an old world with its history and myths is always far cheaper and easy to do then make up a completely new one – this is why Square Enix created Fabula Nova Crystallis.
-Now there no problem re-visiting and re-using old ideas but you do not have to keep ending every single game and film with a cliffhanger or setting it up for a sequel when by itself it would have done just fine but welcome to milking things.
+When it comes to films and games revisiting an old world with its history and myths is always far cheaper and easy to do than making up a completely new one – this is why Square Enix created Fabula Nova Crystallis.
+Now there is no problem revisiting and re-using old ideas but you do not have to keep ending every single game and film with a cliffhanger or setting it up for a sequel when by itself it would have done just fine but welcome to milking things.

-Seriously I know its easy money but just keep that dead guy dead, oka
+Seriously I know it’s easy money but just keep that dead guy dead, okay?

 Ellis, M. (2015).
 Not everything needs a sequel. [online] Snat's Narratives & Tales.
 Available at: https://snat.co.uk/rants/not-everything-needs-a-sequel.html [Accessed 06 Dec 2023].

 Every month on the final Sabbath, I take a random comment that has been posted that month and for that lucky winner they will win a random key from G2A!
 Join Discord for any questions or leave a comment!